-In financial year 2022, a reduction in the corporate income tax rate was resolved as part of the Austrian eco-social tax reform.
+In financial year 2022, a reduction in the corporate income tax rate Deferred taxes are calculated on the basis of the tax rates that are was resolved as part of the Austrian eco-social tax reform.
 The reduction in the corporate income tax rate will take place in two stages.
 Starting in 2023, the corporate income tax rate was reduced from 25 percent to 24 percent.
 From 2024, the corporate income tax rate will be 23 percent.